CodeWithSwastik/vscode.py/README.md

 Why should you use this for building VScode extensions when you can use typescript?
 Here are some reasons:

 - vscode.py builds the package.json for you!
 No need to switch between your extension.py and package.json in order to add commands.
 It also handles adding Activity Bars, Keybinds and Views.
 - vscode.py provides a pythonic way of creating the extension.
-Python has some powerful modules that Javascript doesn't and you can include these with vscode-ext
+Python has some powerful modules that Javascript doesn't and you can include these with vscode.py
 - vscode.py extensions work perfectly with vsce and you can publish your extensions just like you would publish any other extension.

 ## Example Extension